IknowSHall/Splintered-Eagles/README.md

-# Splintered-Eagles
+# Splintered Eagles

-This is a mod made from Paradox's "Heart's of Iron IV", developed by a team of volenteer game developers.
+This is a mod made from Paradox's "Heart's of Iron IV", developed by a team of volunteer game developers.